lightborneintelligence/WaveML/README.md

 ## Overview

-WaveML-JAX is a **reference implementation** of *Error Rectification by Alignment (ERA)*, a governance mechanism for wave-native learning systems.
+WaveML is a **reference implementation** of *Error Rectification by Alignment (ERA)*, a governance mechanism for wave-native learning systems.

 ERA enforces physically meaningful invariants on internal model states—**amplitude, energy, and phase**—to ensure bounded trajectories and graceful degradation under noise, drift, and long-horizon propagation.